Jai9ihuj/Brainfuck-tools/Readme.md

 Features
 --------

-A translated programm checks memory boundaries and can make a `seccomp` system call on Linux.
+A translated programm checks memory boundaries and can sandbox itself using the [Seccomp](https://en.wikipedia.org/wiki/Seccomp) system call on Linux.

 The internal state of a translated programm can be saved and restored later.